 - Physical Penetration Testing

-- Vulnerable IoT / network listening devices
+- Exploitation of vulnerable IoT / network listening devices

-- Routing-based attacks
+- Switching or routing-based attacks

 - SSH attacks

 - Proxy server attacks

 - Database attacks

 Network pentesting is commonly subdivided into either external or internal network penetration testing.

 Internal network penetration testing is a type of security testing that focuses on the internal network of an organization.
 The goal is to identify weaknesses in the internal network infrastructure from the perspective of a compromised client machine (such as WFH employee device that had been hacked), an attacker that has been able to pivot into the internal network, or a malicious insider.
 It includes testing of the internal network architecture, firewalls, routers, switches, and other network devices, as well as system and application security.